To locate these maps, consult the following reference sources:

 Canadian maps, maps issued by state geologic surveys, Geological Society of America (GSA) maps and American Association of Petroleum Geologists (AAPG) maps are available.
 Indexes to some of these maps are listed in the "Index Maps and Reference Aids" section below.

 Many geologic maps are included as plates in books.
-A subject search in the Barton catalog under "Geology--place name" will identify the books which cover your area of interest; choose the "Full display" option when viewing a record in Barton to find out whether maps are included in the book.
+Search our collection by topic and click on the title to see in the details whether the book includes maps.
 Books which focus on a particular geographic area may be found in the stacks beginning at QE39.

-For atlases, use a combined keyword search in Barton: sw=place name and w=atlas*.
+For atlases, use a combined keyword search: sw=place name and w=atlas*.

 Check the folio shelves for a geological atlas of your area.